 Read: The Best Practices Against Cyber Attacks

-We know it’s hard coming to create a new password for each account (the average person has 100 passwords) and password fatigue is an exhausting reality, but it’ll save you in the long run.
+We know it’s hard trying to create a new password for each account (the average person has 100 passwords) and password fatigue is an exhausting reality, but it’ll save you in the long run.
 When hackers attempt credential stuffing, which is when hackers use stolen credentials across multiple accounts, you can easily deter them with new passwords.

 Did you know that “password” and “123456” are the most common passwords, followed by “111111” or “abc123”?
 These obvious and simple passwords offer no protection and should be avoided.
 Also, don’t use passwords from memorable keyboard paths, like “qwerty” or “asdfgh.”